+MUS 105: Music Appreciation

-MUS 105 Music Appreciation, 3 Cr. - Provides an introduction to understanding symphonic music in the vocal and instrumental genres from the ancient period
+Provides an introduction to understanding symphonic music in the vocal and instrumental genres from the ancient period through the contemporary music of our time.
+Class will be presented using a multi-media format.
+Prerequisite: RDWR 90 or placement above this level.

-MUS 108 Music Cultures of the World, 3 Cr. - Examines musical cultures throughout the world with attention to cultural contexts and musical styles including but not limited to Africa, the Americas, Asia, Near East, Europe, and the South Pacific.
-Prerequisite: WR 090 or placement above this level.
-Arts and Letters
+MUS 108: Music Cultures of the World 3 Cr.
+Examines musical cultures throughout the world with attention to cultural contexts and musical styles including but not limited to Africa, the Americas, Asia, Near East, Europe, and the South Pacific.
+Prerequisite: RDWR 90 or placement above this level.

-MUS 205 Introduction to Jazz History, 3 Cr. - Covers the 90 year history of jazz, a truly American art form.
+MUS 205: Intro to Jazz History 3 Cr.
+Covers the 90-year history of jazz, a truly American art form.
 Examines and analyzes eras, styles, and significant artists.
-Prerequisite: WR 90.
-Arts and Letters
+Prerequisite: RDWR 90.

-MUS 206 Introduction to the History of Rock, 3 Cr. - Introduces the history of rock music.
+MUS 206: Intro to the History of Rock Music 3 Cr.
+Introduces the history of rock music.
 Examines rock music's roots and development, its innovators and significant events through a cultural as well as musical perspective.
-Prerequisite: WR 090 or placement above this level.
-Arts and Letters
+Prerequisite: RDWR 90 or placement above this level.

-MUS 220 Chorus, 1 Cr. - Provides the opportunity to sing in a large general chorus of mixed voices.
-Includes rehearsal and performance of repertory drawn from the canon of choral works from the 16th - 21st centuries.
+MUS 220: Chorus 1 Cr.

+Provides the opportunity to sing in a large general chorus of mixed voices.
+Includes rehearsal and performance of repertory drawn from the canon of choral works from the 16th-21st centuries.
 No audition required.
-Arts and Letters